We are a Family of Care, Communication, Connection, Empowerment, and Transparency

 Carlo was born in Belgium and is a first-generation American Citizen.
 He holds two law degrees (a J.D. from Belgium and a LL.M from Germany) and is proficient in six languages.
 After completing an intensive four-year training program in emotional intelligence coaching, Carlo taught leadership and emotional intelligence skills to business leaders in Europe and the United States.
 In 2001 he co-founded the Denver based educational nonprofit YESS Institute in order to bring the benefits of emotional intelligence skills to at-risk youth, role models and the agencies that serve youth.
 He is one of the key leaders in the creation of the Mentor Colorado and serves on their Advisory Board.
 Carlo served on both The Denver Foundation’s Inclusiveness Committee (2009-2015) and The Denver Foundation’s Education Committee (2012-2014).
 In partnership with the Denver Office of the Independent Monitor, Carlo is one of lead curriculum developers of the Forums: “Youth Outreach Project – Bridging the Gap: Cops and Kids”.
 He received the 2011 “Heavy Lifting Award” from the Denver Mayor’s Office for Education and Children for his efforts to improve the lives of youth in Denver.
 In addition, Carlo accepted the 2016 My Brother’s Keeper Award – MBK25 – from Mayor Michael Hancock and the City and County of Denver for work with young men of color on behalf of the YESS Institute.
 Carlo lives in Denver with his wife, two sons and their Wheaten Terrier.
 In his free time he enjoys cycling over and across the Colorado Rockies.

 Vince is a Colorado native and grew up in North Denver.
 Before joining YESS in 2017, Vince spent over nine years teaching and mentoring youth in DPS in character, life skills, and leadership at Colorado UpLift, and four years working as a special education paraprofessional in DPS before that.
 He also has a background in helping people find jobs, food service, summer camps, and case managing.
+Vince has been married to his wife Veronica for almost 18 years now.
+They have two kids, Aviana who is 8 and Deigo less than a year old.

 As the YESS Family Advocate, Dino serves the communities of West Leadership Academy and North High School.
 Dino Abeyta is a Colorado native, born and raised in Denver.
 He has over 20 years of counseling experience.
 He has worked with at risk youth in a psychiatric In-Patient setting, Department of Youth Corrections and Denver Parks & Recreation.
 Dino has been married to his wife Sonya for 28 years.
 They have 3 daughters Vanessa, Ashleigh and Cassidy and 6 grandchildren.